Find Affordable College Courses

 Read full report on Family & Consumer Economics at University of Georgia

-University of Missouri - Columbia came in at #8 in this year’s edition of the Best Value Family & Consumer Economics Schools ranking.
-Mizzou is a very large public school located in the midsize city of Columbia.
+University of Missouri - Columbia did quite well in this year’s ranking of the best value schools for family and consumer economics students.
+It came in at #8 on the list.
+Mizzou is a fairly large public school located in the medium-sized city of Columbia.

 Mizzou undergraduate students pay an average of $30,450 in tuition and fees each year.
 On average, consumer economics graduates from Mizzou take out $26,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $543, based on a 10-year repayment plan.